Thierry Small: Loan to Port Vale

 On 26 July 2022, Small joined EFL League One club Port Vale on a season-long loan deal.
 Manager Darrell Clarke experimented by playing him as a forward in the Staffordshire Senior Cup.
-He continued to play for the Southampton youth-team after not making the matchday squads at Vale Park.
-He was recalled to Southampton by new manager Nathan Jones on 11 November, with Clarke admitting that "for various reasons, he hasn't played the minutes that we would have liked" as the Vale had Mal Benning, Dan Jones and Liam McCarron to compete for the left-wing back position.
+He continued to play for the Southampton youth team after not making the matchday squads at Vale Park.
+He was recalled to Southampton by new manager Nathan Jones on 11 November, with Clarke admitting that "for various reasons, he hasn't played the minutes that we would have liked" as the Vale had Mal Benning, Dan Jones and Liam McCarron to compete for the left-wing-back position.

-Loan to St Mirren
+Loans to St Mirren

 On 31 January 2023, Small joined Scottish Premiership club St Mirren on loan for the rest of the 2022–23 season.
 Manager Stephen Robinson said that his arrival would provide competition for Scott Tanser on the left-hand side.
+On 22 April, he was sent off for receiving two yellow cards in the space of 14 seconds during a 2–0 defeat to Kilmarnock at St Mirren Park; the first yellow was for dissent and the second was for a shirt pull.
+On 24 May, he was shown a straight red card for a dangerous challenge on Bojan Miovski in a 3–0 defeat at Aberdeen.